Six Minutes Podcast lessons can be a challenge to find since podcasts are a relatively new medium in the education sphere.

 Help students keep track of all of the events with a large plot diagram posted up somewhere in the classroom.
 This can help students take notes of significant events.

-A Choice Board is an excellent tool to help students choose how they are learning.
+A Choice Board is an excellent tool to help students choose how they are learning and is a great addition to your Six Minutes Podcast Lessons.
 One choice for this podcast could be to write a new ending for the story!
 This will allow them to think outside of the box and get their creativity flowing.

 Another choice could be for students to design a new podcast cover for this series.
-This will definitely catch the eye of your artistic students and students that love working with graphic design.
+This will catch the eye of your artistic students and students who love working with graphic design.

-The Six Minutes Podcast Unit Bundle has the lesson planning work done for you.
+The Six Minutes Podcast Lessons Unit Bundle has the lesson planning work done for you for your Six Minutes Podcast lessons.

 What’s Included In The Bundle?